-Mexico's economy registered a historic contraction, due to the slowdown in productive activity as result of the COVID-19 pandemic in the country.
-By the end of 2020, Mexico's Gross Domestic Product (GDP) showed a decrease in real terms of 8.5% with respect to the previous year and an annual inflation rate of 3.15%.
-Within the overall economic environment, the self-service commerce sector was the best performer.
-With respect to consumption in the national retail sector and based on data from the National Association of Supermarkets and Department Stores (ANTAD), there was an increase in same-store sales of 5.4% for the self-service sector in 2020 within the pandemic situation.
+The Mexican economy had a moderate growth for 2022 barely compensating for the deceleration suffered by the pandemic for 2020.
+For the closing of 2022, the Gross Domestic Product (GDP) of Mexico presented an increase in real terms of 3.1% compared to the previous year and annual inflation of 7.8%.
+Among the entire economic environment and still with the effects of world pandemic, the commerce sector showed good performance.
+With respect to consumption in the national retail sales sector and based on the data of the National Association of Self -Services and Departmental Stores (Antad), there was an increase in sales to equal stores of 10.2% for the self -service sector in 2022.